basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ## User Management

-Riak Security enables you to create new users and to modify or delete existing users.
-Currently, users can bear one or more of the following characteristics:
+Riak security enables you to create new users and to modify or delete existing users.
+Currently, users can be assigned bear one or more of the following characteristics:

 * `username`
 * `roles`
 * `password`

+You may also assign users characteristics beyond those listed above---e.g. listing email addresses or other information---but those values will bear no significance to Riak itself.

 ### Retrieve a Current User List